 Knowing an individual’s level of interest is certainly important, but with today’s B2B sale involving 6 to 10 decision-makers, you need to look for broader trends from a business to understand if they’re really ready to buy.

 That’s where Company Surge® really changes the game for your ABM campaigns.
 Grouping all of the individual IP addresses and associating them with the target accounts on your list, you’ll know which accounts are active and interested.

 - Classify consumption events into topics and themes

-At Bombora, we know that activity without purpose is just noise, so we don’t just passively monitor the 23.8 Billion monthly consumption events across the 4,000+ B2B sites in our Data Co-op - We use our deep-learning algorithms to auto-classify all of these actions into 5,300+ easily searchable topics across 12 themes.
+At Bombora, we know that activity without purpose is just noise, so we don’t just passively monitor the 16 Billion monthly content consumption events across the 5,000+ B2B sites in our Data Co-op – We use our deep-learning algorithms to auto-classify all of these actions into 10,000+ easily searchable topics across 12 themes.

 The sheer amount of activity captured on our platform (approximately 1 Billion consumption events per day) can be overwhelming, so we filter this activity down so you only receive the data that’s applicable to you.